argonne-lcf/ai-science-training-series/07_AITestbeds/Graphcore/README.md

 ## Homework

-Understand meaning of flags  `--ipus-per-replica` and `--replication-factor`.
-Run MNIST example by changing values of these parameters and observe the performance implications.
+Run MNIST example by changing values of the input parameters like batch-size, learning rate and number of epochs trained and observe and report the performance implications.

 ## Additional Examples (Optional)